Want to learn how to edit a book? Then in this post, I will show you how you can edit your book yourself or for your client.

 Though some are premium it is comparatively cheaper than hiring a professional editor.

-Majority of these tools do have a free version and even some of the premium version has one-time fee only.
+Majority of these tools do have a free version and some of the premium versions have a one-time fee only.
 So it’s a win-win solution for you.

-Even the free version of Grammarly has proven to be an effective way to do some of the basic editings like spelling, grammar, punctuations, etc.
+Even the free version of Grammarly has proven to be an effective way to do some of the basic editing, like spelling, grammar, punctuations, etc.